watterott/MI0283QT-Adapter/fw/update_guide/README.md

 ## Hardware Connection

+### FTDI USB-Serial-Converter

 ![FTDI Connector](https://raw.github.com/watterott/MI0283QT-Adapter/master/fw/update_guide/update1.jpg)

 ![FTDI Connection](https://raw.github.com/watterott/MI0283QT-Adapter/master/fw/update_guide/update2.jpg)

+### Arduino

 It is also possible to use an Arduino Uno for the firmware update.
-In this case remove the AVR microcontroller from the Arduino and connect the board as follows.
+In this case remove the AVR microcontroller from the socket on the Arduino and connect the board as follows.

     Arduino Uno -> FTDI-Connector
     -----------------------------